Degradation-Aware Metric Prompting for Hyperspectral Image Restoration: Experiments

 To validate the effectiveness of the proposed method, we perform unified training for five tasks, namely Gaussian denoising, Gaussian deblurring, super-resolution, image inpainting, and spectral band completion, using natural HSI datasets (ARAD and ICVL).
 We quantitatively evaluate performance using the average PSNR and SSIM on ARAD.

 \textbf{Effectiveness of Key Components.} We start with a baseline model that excludes both DP and SSAM.
-We then progressively incorporated DP and SSAM into the pipeline.
+We then progressively incorporate DP and SSAM into the pipeline.
 As shown in Table~\ref{tab:ablation}, integrating DP significantly boosts the average PSNR by $4.20 dB$ and SSIM by $0.010$, confirming its capability to model diverse degradations.
 Further adding SSAM yields an additional PSNR gain of $1.41 dB$ and a slight SSIM improvement of $0.003$, demonstrating that the SSAM modulation strategy enhances restoration fidelity.
 The full model (DP+SSAM) achieves the best performance at $51.43 dB$ PSNR and $0.989$ SSIM.

-\textbf{Routing Strategy Comparison.} We replace the routing mechanism in DAMP with frequency-based routing~\cite{zamfir2025MoCEIR} and degradation-type routing, respectively, and evaluate their performance.
-As shown in Table~\ref{tab:routing_comparison}, our DP-based routing outperforming frequency-based routing by $3.71 dB / 0.006$ and degradation-type routing by $5.16 dB / 0.007$.
+\textbf{Impact of Routing Strategies.} We replace the routing mechanism in DAMP with frequency-based routing~\cite{zamfir2025MoCEIR}, degradation-type routing, and implicit prompt~\cite{wang2025moerl}, respectively, and evaluate their performance.
+As shown in Table~\ref{tab:routing_comparison}, our DP-based routing outperforms frequency-based routing by $3.71 dB / 0.006$, degradation-type routing by $5.16 dB / 0.007$, and implicit prompt by$4.62 dB / 0.007$.
 These results highlight the effectiveness of using DP as a routing function.

-\textbf{Generalization of DP to Other Architectures.} We integrate DP as the routing function into MoCE-IR~\cite{zamfir2025MoCEIR} and MP-HSIR~\cite{wu2025MP-HSIR} to evaluate its plug-and-play capability.
-As shown in Table~\ref{tab:dp_generalization}, incorporating DP consistently improves performance across both architectures.
-These results demonstrate that DP can effectively model the HSI degradation patterns and enhance unified HSI restoration.

-\textbf{Efficiency Analysis.} We compare DAMP with other unified restoration models in Table~\ref{tab:efficiency} in terms of FLOPs, parameters, and inference time.
-DAMP has a parameter count comparable to other methods and achieves the second lowest FLOPs and second shortest inference time, just behind InstructIR.
-Yet, as shown in Table~\ref{tab:seen_comparison}, it significantly outperforms InstructIR in restoration quality, demonstrating its efficiency and effectiveness.
-Moreover, this table also compares the FLOPs, parameters, and inference time before and after introducing DP.
-It can be seen that the additional FLOPs, parameters, and inference time incurred by DP are minimal.
-Moreover, the introduction of DP adds only minimal overhead in FLOPs, parameters, and inference time.
+\textbf{Efficiency Analysis.} Despite its complex adaptive mechanism, DAMP remains computationally efficient.
+As shown in Table~\ref{tab:efficiency}, DAMP requires fewer FLOPs ($313.8G$) compared to PromptIR ($573.4G$) and MoCE-IR ($365.5G$), while delivering superior performance.
+The overhead introduced by metric calculation and the DP router is negligible ($<0.2ms$), proving that DAMP is a practical solution for real-world HSI restoration where resources are constrained.